Supporting financial resilience

-However, unconventional monetary policies implemented by central banks following the financial crisis of 2008 – 2009 present a challenge for our industry and have contributed to an environment that is not conducive to sustainable economic growth.
+However, unconventional monetary policies implemented by central banks following the financial crisis of 2008 – 2009 present a challenge for our industry.
+These policies have contributed to an environment that is not conducive to sustainable economic growth.

-At Swiss Re, we are striving to influence these developments by actively participating in and contributing to the global and local financial reform dialogue.
-Ultimately, we want to ensure long-term investors can act – not only think – on a long-term horizon to achieve greater financial resilience.
+Swiss Re is striving to influence these developments by actively participating in and contributing to the global and local financial reform dialogue.
+Ultimately, we want to ensure that long-term investors can act – not only think – on a long-term horizon to achieve greater financial resilience.

-- We continued to take an active role in the debate on the consequences of financial repression for savers and long-term investors as well as the broader implications for financial resilience, eg through a fact sheet, a by-liner in the IMCA quarterly report no. 41 (www.imcagroup.org) and by sharing our views with key public and private sector stakeholders;
+- We continued to take an active role in the debate on the consequences of financial repression for savers and long-term investors as well as the broader implications for financial resilience;

-- We launched a joint research project with the London School of Economics and Political Science (www.lse.ac.uk) on long-term investing and monetary policy.
-Its key objectives are to analyse the effect of low interest rates on structural reforms, investigate the effect of monetary policy on capital markets and consider alternative monetary policy tools.
+- Our joint research project with the London School of Economics and Political Science (www.lse.ac.uk) on long-term investing and monetary policy continued.